alexcu2718/fdf/README.md

 --Threading Without Rayon: My attempts have come close but aren’t quite there yet.
 I can get within 10% speed wise but........thats not acceptable.

---Some sort of iterator adaptor+filter, which would allow one to avoid a lot more allocations
+--Some sort of iterator adaptor+filter, which would allow one to avoid a lot more allocations on non-directories.

 --I think there's ultimately a hard limit in syscalls, I've played around with an experimental zig iouring getdents implementation but it's out of my comfort zone, A LOT, I'll probably do it still(if possible)

 ****THIS IS NOT FINISHED, THIS WILL BE ABOUT 2025/06-07 for semi-comparable featureset with fd.

-**A high-performance file search utility for Linux systems**, designed to quickly traverse and filter your filesystem.

 ---